Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M970: Enable/disable phase stepping

-*Support in RepRapFirmware 3.6 and later*
+*Support in RepRapFirmware 3.6 and later on Duet 3 MB6HC main board drivers.
+Support for CAN-connected Duet 3 Expansion 3HC drivers after 3.7.0-beta.3*

-Motor drivers on Duet 3 6HC allow for direct control of the motor phases.
+Motor drivers on the Duet 3 MB6HC main board and on the Duet 3 Expansion 3HC allow for direct control of the motor phases.
 This command allows setting the motion controller to use phase stepping instead of step and direction.

 ### Parameters